 Today’s digital customers have higher expectations than ever.
 To be successful, financial companies need to be more innovative to attract and retain customers through highly relevant and personalized experiences across multiple channels.
 One of the best ways to do this is to integrate Design thinking, not only in the processes but also in the culture of the institution.

-Customers now have the freedom to switch banks more quickly than ever, and this only speeds up with open banking initiatives.
+New financial technology ensures customers with the freedom to switch banks more quickly than ever, and this only speeds up with open banking initiatives.
 It is the job of the banks themselves to unlock added services and ultimately put the customers firmly at the center of what they do.
 Having great online services targeted toward the user is a positive step toward achieving this goal.